pratikguragain10/Asynchronous-JS-Technical-Paper/Asynchronous JS Technical Paper.md

 ---

-## 3. Ways to Make Code Asynchronous
+## 3. What are the ways to make the code Async?

 - setTimeout()
 - setInterval()